 Furthermore, the Russian Arctic could contribute substantially to overall oil production after 2025.
 Estimates show the regions holds approximately 50 billion barrels of resources and could become a major source of production in the coming years once the current breakeven price of $60-$80 becomes more a feasible option for oil traders.

 The flexible tax regime coupled with the ruble devaluation has brought confidence to the Russian oil industry during the times of oil price crises.
 Through commitments made by all oil companies from small to major to divert investments towards the upstream sector, the industry remained strong and resilient when facing the worst days of the oil price fall.
-With many unexplored oil fields in the Arctic and others containing tight and shale oil, Russia is forecast to produce above 11
+With many unexplored oil fields in the Arctic and others containing tight and shale oil, Russia is forecast to produce above 11 /d post-2025.
+Despite the many hurdles that Russia’s oil industry has faced with heavy sanctions, the inability to utilize new technology for shale extraction, or avail of global financing, its oil industry has left the worst days behind with its resilience.

 - Opinions expressed in this piece are the author’s own and do not necessarily reflect Anadolu Agency's editorial policy.